The Outflow of the B335 Protostar II: After the Outburst: Introduction

-This paper is structured as follows: The observing methods are outlined in Section 2.
 The Discussion in Section 3 starts with the overall structure of the B335 cloud core from scattered light (coreshine) in 3.1, and extinction and photometric H$_2$O ice column density in 3.2.
 Section 3.3 discusses the photometric variability and local shadow effects in the B335 reflection nebula.
 Section 3.4 discusses the likely repetitive nature of the accretion outbursts.
-Section 3.5 presents the results on the B335 outflow and section 3.6 discusses the excitation conditions in the individual shock fronts of the jet.
-The outflow cavity, outside of the jet, is discussed in section 3.7.\\ The Appendix A presents results on the proper motion of the B335 protostar from public ALMA observations that are used to identify the positon of the protostar at the epochs of the JWST observations presented here.
+Section 3.5 presents the results on the B335 outflow and section 3.6 and its sub-sections discuss the excitation conditions in the individual shock fronts of the jet, summarized in a synoptic view in sub-section 3.6.7.
+The outflow cavity, outside of the jet, is discussed in section 3.7 with sub-sections on extinction in 3.7.1, ice absorption in 3.7.2, and CO gas emission and absorption in 3.7.3.
+Section 4 are the summary and conclusions.
+The Appendix A presents results on the proper motion of the B335 protostar from public ALMA observations that are used to identify the position of the protostar at the epochs of the JWST observations presented here.
 Appendix B outlines the photometric measurement method used to produce the H$_2$O ice column density map.
 Appendix C presents results of a component analysis of the ice features in the B335 reflection nebula.